aolkin/hrdc/docs/walkthrough.md

 two other board members.
 They can do almost anything, including sign onto shows for actors and edit user profiles directly.

-> NOTE: Current Season
+### Current Season

->
-> The current season, relevant throughout the system, must be manually set and
-> changed by the site superuser.
+The current season, relevant throughout the system, must be manually set and changed by the site superuser.

-# Backend/Admin - Setting Things Up
+# Backend - Setting Things Up

 ## Setting up a show